mkovachev/Pazar/README.md

 #### How to run the app
 1. You will need .NET 5 and Docker Desktop
 2. Clone the repository
-3. At the root directory which include docker-compose.yml files, run below command: docker-compose up -d
+3. Open your command shell at the root directory which include docker-compose.yml file and run the following command: docker-compose up -d
 4. Wait for docker to compose all microservices.
 That’s it! :blush:
 ##### Once the above steps are done, click the url: http://localhost:80